-One of the most essential considerations for any mining company contemplating placing its project on care and maintenance is how it will maintain and retain its mining titles.
-Maintenance of titles necessarily involves costs - annual rents, minimum expenditure, shire rates and contributions to the Mining Rehabilitation Fund to name a few.
+An essential consideration for any mining company contemplating placing its project on care and maintenance is how it will maintain and retain its mining titles.
+Maintaining titles necessarily involves costs - annual rents, minimum expenditure, shire rates and contributions to the Mining Rehabilitation Fund to name a few.
 You will no doubt want to minimise those costs.

-The key issues you will need to consider include:
+The key issues to consider include:

-- + ways to minimise the risk of forfeiture (e.g. by converting mining leases to retention licences, seeking retention status for prospecting and exploration licences or applying for exemptions from expenditure obligations); - + whether some tenement(s) can be surrendered; and - what your ongoing liabilities will be following the surrender (or expiry or forfeiture) of the tenement.
+- ways to minimise the risk of forfeiture (e.g. by converting mining leases to retention licences, seeking retention status for prospecting and exploration licences or applying for exemptions from expenditure obligations); - + whether some tenement(s) can be surrendered; and - what your ongoing liabilities will be following the surrender (or expiry or forfeiture) of the tenement.

-You will also need to be mindful of the licence conditions applicable to your tenure and ensure that you can continue to comply with those conditions.
-Failure to comply with the conditions of the tenement may result in exposure to potential forfeiture action by the Minister.
+You will also need to be mindful of the licence conditions that apply to your tenure and ensure that you can continue to comply with those conditions.
+Failure to comply with the conditions of the tenement may result in exposure to forfeiture action by the Minister or by third parties.